eitah/dotfiles/README.md

 * brew - contains brewfile which installs a bunch of stuff.
 * strap - contains strapfile binary in ./strap/bin/strap.sh which bootstraps some settings in macos.
 * zsh - contains arbitrary zsh settings including my current zsh system oh-my-zsh.
+* asdf - contains tool versions file that I have to simlink and install plugins for all the things I use with it.
 ## Step-by-step stuff

 1) Run the Strapfile to get some base machine stuff setup, eg homebrew